wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-the-vonage-voice-api-on-zapier.md

 outdated: false
 replacement_url: ""
 ---
-# Introducing the Vonage Voice API on Zapier

 Some of you might already be familiar with our [SMS API integration](https://zapier.com/apps/vonage-sms-api/integrations) in Zapier.
 It allows you to trigger a Zap when receiving an SMS, or send an SMS message as an action—for example, a reminder or notification of sorts.

 In this article, we're exploring the [Voice API integrations](https://zapier.com/apps/vonage-voice-api/integrations), the various events it offers, and we'll learn how to add more versatile ways of communication to your workflows.